 The SNAPET program offers job search training, supervised job search, job retention, and educational opportunities to SNAP recipients who volunteer to participate.
 The focus of the educational component is to increase the marketable skill level of participants to prepare them for in-demand careers which require additional or specific educational training or certificates.
-The focus of the job search training and supervised job search components is to assist participants with employability skills such as compiling meaningful resumes, interviewing skills, soft skills, completing applications, and setting employment goals for successfully finding and maintain employment.
+The focus of the job search training and supervised job search components is to assist participants with employability skills such as compiling meaningful resumes, interviewing skills, soft skills, completing applications, and setting employment goals for successfully finding and maintaining employment.
 The job retention component focuses on assisting newly employed participants with achieving satisfactory performance in the workplace, retaining employment, and looking to future promotions.
 All components of the SNAPET program can work together to provide participants with the necessary skills to obtain and maintain employment.

-Nevada operates a statewide voluntary SNAPET program and available components may vary based on geographical location of the participant.
-The DWSS has three (3) full-time SNAPET case managers, and (1) Administrative Assistant located in Las Vegas, and one (1) full-time SNAPET case manager in Reno providing employment and training services in their respective office areas.
+Nevada operates a statewide voluntary SNAPET program, and available components may vary based on geographical location of the participant.
+The DWSS has three (3) full-time SNAPET case managers, and (2) Administrative Assistants located in Las Vegas, one (1) full-time SNAPET case manager in Henderson, and one (1) full-time SNAPET case manager in Reno providing employment and training services in their respective office areas.
 In other areas of Nevada, SNAP recipients can volunteer to participate at their local DWSS office.
 The costs for Nevada staff are allocated in accordance with the Division's federally approved cost allocation plan.
 The SNAPET staff are State of Nevada employees.